 Sweet and tender Wagyu beef in Kyoto: Niku no Takumi Miyoshi

 Kyoto is the ancient capital of Japan and has made the preservation of its historic past and value its main priority.
 However, its culinary scene does not need to shy away either.
 In the heart of its famous Geisha district Gion, you’ll find another gem of the Japanese Art of Cooking.
-Right around the corner of Yasaka Shrine and tucked away in a little back street, Niku no Takumi Miyoshi is a paradise for meat lover.
+Right around the corner of Yasaka Shrine and tucked away in a little back street, Niku no Takumi Miyoshi is a paradise for meat lovers.

 The face behind Miyoshi is Tsutomu Ito who has found the one thing he loved and has trained his skills to perfection: beef.
 After he had a piece of high-class premium wagyu beef, he declared his life to the preparation of beef.
 His restaurant has been around for 15 years now that he meticulously spend refining his techniques.
 Awarded with a Michelin star, he has exceeded expectations and created his unique beef kaiseki that Miyoshi is so well known for nowadays.

-Celebrating its flavours, textures and versatility, all dishes at Miyoshi feature beef in its full glory.
+Celebrating its flavors, textures and versatility, all dishes at Miyoshi feature beef in its full glory.
 Only high-end ingredients such as A5 Wagyu beef, which is the highest class, will enter Mr. Ito’s kitchen.
 His creations will let you experience beef like you never had before.
 Try the finest beef tongue sashimi or the soft shabu shabu slices so thin they will melt in your mouth.
 Rice dishes topped with succulent slices of meat or a warming beef stew are also enjoying great popularity.
 Obviously, a Wagyu steak should definitely not miss to perfect your stay at Miyoshi!

 Hours Niku no Takumi Miyoshi